Memories and mysteries of one of the greatest American journalists

 Pete Hamill, who spent time in Mexico as a young man and became fascinated with certain of its artists (like Diego Rivera) claimed, in an interview included in a 1993 BBC documentary on Kees, that a stranger he once drank with in a bar in Mexico City in 1957 was Kees.
 This was the reiteration of a claim that Hamill first made publicly (as far as this writer knows) in a fascinating 1987 article in the San Francisco Examiner.
 If Kees did go to Mexico instead of committing suicide, that fact is of enormous significance for students of modern literature.

 The Kees story fits into a pattern of American rogues bailing out of their dead-end lives, whether in the most literal sense (D.B.
-Cooper) or in the realm of fiction (think of Bob DuBois, the protagonist of Russell Banks’s novel Continental Drift, who gets up and leaves working-class New Hampshire for sunny and corrupt Florida).
-We may never know for certain whether Pete Hamill did drink with Weldon Kees that day in 1957, but Hamill was not one to play hard and loose with the facts, and I’m inclined to believe him.
+Cooper) or in the realm of fiction.
+Think of Bob DuBois, the protagonist of Russell Banks’s novel Continental Drift, who gets up and leaves working-class New Hampshire for sunny and corrupt Florida.
+We may never know for certain whether Pete Hamill did drink with Weldon Kees that day in 1957, but Hamill was not one to play fast and loose with the facts, and I’m inclined to believe him.
 The incident is one more element in the Kees enigma and in the rich and storied career of one of the greatest of all American journalists.